LeeMorinUCF/QMB3311S22/demo_22_PP_Ch_11_Dictionaries/README.md

 ```

-Dictionaries can be compared much like any other pair of data types.
+Notice that dictionaries can be compared
+much like any other pair of data types.

 ### Updating and Checking Membership